Identifying Mice & Rats

 3. Tend to the garbage.

-Make good sanitation an everyday thing by picking up rubbish, dog poo, and any other potential rat food in and around your yard and outbuildings, and putting it all in Tomcat® Repellents Dual Action Outdoor Trash Bags.
+Make good sanitation an everyday thing by picking up rubbish, dog poo, and any other potential rat food in and around your yard and outbuildings, and putting it all in a heavy-duty trash bag.
 Then take it to the curb for pickup or dispose of it in an authorized dumpster.

 4. “Feed” them.